Frequently Asked Questions

 A:

-A high school diploma or a GED is required for all degree and diploma programs, and most certificate programs.
+A high school diploma or a GED is required for all degree, diploma, and certificate programs, except for the Commercial Truck Driving program.
 Special education diplomas and certificates of attendance are not recognized for admission purposes.
 Detailed admissions requirements for each program of study are also available online or by contacting the Admissions Office.

 Q:What are “official” transcripts?